 \citet{jesson2021causal} define BALD acquisition functions for active learning CATE functions from observational data when the cost of acquiring an outcome, $\mathrm{y}$, for a given covariate and treatment pair, $(\mathbf{x}, \mathrm{t})$, is high.
-Because we do not have labels for $\mathrm{Y}_1$ and $\mathrm{Y}_0$ for each $(\mathbf{x}, \mathrm{t})$ pair in the dataset, their acquisition function focuses on acquiring data points $(\mathbf{x}, \mathrm{t})$ for which it is likely that a matched pair $(\mathbf{x}, 1 - \mathrm{t})$ exists in the pool data or has already been acquired at a previous step.
-We follow their experiments on their synthetic dataset with limited positivity, and the semi-synthetic IHDP dataset \citep{hill2011bayesian}.
+Because we do not have labels for $\mathrm{Y}_1$ and $\mathrm{Y}_0$ for each $(\mathbf{x}, \mathrm{t})$ pair in the dataset, their acquisition function focusses on acquiring data points $(\mathbf{x}, \mathrm{t})$ for which it is likely that a matched pair $(\mathbf{x}, 1 - \mathrm{t})$ exists in the pool data or has already been acquired at a previous step.
+We follow their experiments on their synthetic dataset with limited positivity and the semi-synthetic IHDP dataset \citep{hill2011bayesian}.
 Details of the experimental setup are given in \citep{jesson2021causal}, we use their provided code, and implement the power acquisition function.

 The settings for causal inference experiments are identical to those used in \citet{jesson2021causal}, using the IHDP dataset \citep{hill2011bayesian}.
-Like them, we use a Deterministic Uncertainty Estimation model \citep{amersfoot2021due} which are initialized with 100 datapoints and acquire 10 datapoints per acquisition batch for 38 steps.
+Like them, we use a Deterministic Uncertainty Estimation Model \citep{amersfoot2021due}, which is initialised with 100 data points and acquire 10 data points per acquisition batch for 38 steps.
 The dataset has 471 pool points and a 201 point validation set.